 Once the piston starts reaching its TDC, the spark plug ignites the mixture & produces energy.
 This energy pushes the piston to BDC.

 The same process happens in the Diesel engine.
-But instead of the air-fuel mixture, only air comes into the combustion chamber and is compressed to high temperature.
+But instead of the air-fuel mixture, only air comes into the combustion chamber and is compressed to a high temperature.

 Instead of the spark plug, the fuel injector injects diesel into it & gets it to burn to produce energy.

-Combustion of the fuel depends upon the compression ratio.
+The combustion of the fuel depends upon the compression ratio.
 It is different for SI & CI engines.

-Gudgeon pin is also known as wrist pin.
-It is hollow in the construction.
-It is using to connect the piston to the connecting rod to transfer motion.
+A Gudgeon pin is also known as a wrist pin.
+It is hollow in construction.
+It using to connect the piston to the connecting rod to transfer motion.